CamCove-Crichton/newborn-photography/README.md

 }
 ```

-[Code Institute](https://codeinstitute.net/) - Used below code in my project from the I think therefore I blog video tutorials
+[Code Institute](https://codeinstitute.net/) - Used below code in my project from the I think therefore I blog video tutorials as well as the Hello Django video tutorials

 ```python
 {